uploadexpress/app/README.md

 To deploy upload.express, the easiest way is to use the our managed service.
 You can get up and running in a few seconds and save yourself hours of maintenance.

-By using [upload.express pro](https://pro.upload.express), you'll be supporting open-source a software and helping us maintaining the project.
+By using [upload.express pro](https://pro.upload.express), you'll be supporting open-source a software and helping us maintain the project.

 ## Built With